top of page

 The Third and Fifth District currently include some of Florida's largest cities and counties, such as Miami-Dade and Duval (Jacksonville), so any lender doing business in those jurisdictions without paying documentary stamp taxes is really in hot water as to loans it has failed to pay the documentary stamp taxes on.
 Loans anywhere else in the state, other than the Fourth District (which covers Broward and some neighboring counties), would have an uncertain status until the district court of appeal with appropriate jurisdiction makes a decision or the Florida Supreme Court resolves the current split.

-The bottom line is that the collateral consequences of non-payment of the documentary stamp tax are significant, so any lender that fails to pay the tax is acting recklessly, particularly given the relatively nominal expense of the tax relative to the size of the loan and the typical practice of having the borrower pay the tax.
+The bottom line is that the collateral consequences of non-payment of the documentary stamp tax are so significant, so any lender that fails to pay the tax is acting recklessly, particularly given the relatively nominal expense of the tax relative to the size of the loan and the typical practice of having the borrower pay the tax.

 If you are a lender who has found yourself in a situation where you have an outstanding loan where the documentary stamp tax went unpaid, the very good news is that a lender can cure non-payment and ensure enforceability by simply making sure the appropriate tax is paid.
 Somma, 727 So.2d at 305.
 Any lender who has learned that it has failed to make payment on past documentary stamp tax obligations should be sure to cure through prompt payment to ensure that its loans are enforceable, minimize liability exposure, and to get in compliance with Florida's tax laws.